75lb/renamer/README.md

 $ renamer --find "/one/i" --replace "two" ONE.jpg
 ```

-If the built-in replace behaviour doesn't fit your needs you can supply a custom replace plugin.
+If the built-in behaviour doesn't fit your needs, take a look through the [list of available plugins](https://www.npmjs.com/search?q=keywords%3Arenamer-plugin).
+[More on using plugins](https://github.com/75lb/renamer/wiki/How-to-use-renamer-plugins).

+If you can't find an appropriate plugin you can write your own.
 For example, this trivial plugin appends the extension `.jpg` to every input file.
 Save it as `my-plugin.js`.

 ```
 module.exports = PluginBase => class Jpg extends PluginBase {